Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/yeoman.md

 # Using Yeoman to generate eXist-db applications
 [https://github.com/eXist-db/generator-exist](https://github.com/eXist-db/generator-exist)

-How *should* we be answering these questions- Work on this together with David.

 ## Goals

-- Create collaborative workspace that can be synced with eXist via VSCode
+- Create your own workspace that can be synced with eXist via VSCode
-- What is output- *.xar*?
-- How does initializing with Git prepare repo to be added to a project space- how can we model a good workflow so that people don't lose work/versions in their early development?
+- Understand how syncing both the file system and your server helps your workflow.

 ## Steps